-- Ultramax includes vessels ranging from approximately 60,200 dwt to 64,000 dwt - · Kamsarmax includes vessels ranging from approximately 82,000 dwt to 84,000 dwt
+- Ultramax includes vessels ranging from approximately 60,200 dwt to 64,000 dwt - Kamsarmax includes vessels ranging from approximately 82,000 dwt to 84,000 dwt

 Our vessels are commercially managed by Scorpio Commercial Management S.A.M., or SCM, and technically managed by Scorpio Ship Management S.A.M., or SSM, pursuant to a master agreement (as amended and restated from time to time) effective as from January 1, 2018, or the Master Agreement.
 SCM and SSM are controlled by the Lolli-Ghetti family, of which Emanuele Lauro, our Chairman and Chief Executive Officer, and Filippo Lauro, our Vice President, are members.
-We expect that additional vessels that we may acquire in the future will also be managed under the Master Agreement or on substantially similar terms as those contained in the Master Agreement.
+Additional dry bulk vessels that we may acquire in the future are expected to be managed under the Master Agreement or on substantially similar terms.

 SCM's commercial management services include securing employment for our vessels in the spot market or on time charters.
-SCM also manages the Scorpio Pools identified below, which are spot-market oriented pools of similarly sized vessels operated by companies affiliated with us, in which our vessels and vessels owned by third parties are employed.
+SCM also manages the Scorpio Pools identified below, which are spot-market oriented pools of similarly sized vessels operated by companies affiliated with us, in which a number of our vessels and vessels owned by third parties are employed.